 Eric has contributed his photography and writing to print and online publications for the Montana Wilderness Association, for which he has also served as a chapter president and board member.
 When he’s not at work Eric’s an avid hiker, frequent kayaker, and lousy fisherman.
 He lives in Great Falls with his love Dagni and a small horde of cats.

 Photo: Behind the wheel of the famed white truck at the Red Ants Pants Music Festival in White Sulphur Springs, Montana.

 What’s with the weird mark?

 The Lazy H Triangle was the cattle brand used on my grandfather’s ranch.
-He was a great man and a hard worker who “retired” to cut firewood after putting in 30 years as a blacksmith.
-And this was after he spent World War II shooting at Nazis from the tail of a B-17.
+A great man and hard worker, he “retired” to cut firewood after a 30-year career as a blacksmith.
+And this was after he spent World War II shooting down Nazis from the tail of a B-17.
 It’s a reminder for me to work hard at what I love and to never take my good fortune for granted.